isteinbrecher/latex2ai/README.md

 # LaTeX2AI
 LaTeX2AI is a plugin for Adobe Illustrator that enables the use of text labels typeset in LaTeX inside an Illustrator document.
+Currently LaTeX2AI supports:
-Currently LaTeX2AI supports Illustrator CS6 and 2021.
+- Illustrator CS6
+- Illustrator 2018
+- Illustrator 2021

 ## Requirements
 Currently LaTeX2AI only works on Adobe Illustrator for Windows.